20k-ultra/dotfiles/README.md

 ## Prerequisites

-Go through the minimum setup post-install found [here](post_install.md).
+When installing with the archinstall tool, use the following settings:

+    - Bootloader: Systemd-boot
+    - User Account: add one! make it have sudo
+    - Audio: Pipewire
+    - kernels: linux-zen
+    - Network configuration: Use NetworkManager
+    - Optional Repos: multilib

-Now that you are logged in as your newly created privileged user, install git:
+Once you are logged in as your newly created privileged user, install git:

 ```
 sudo pacman -Syu git